 On the top of Ba Na Mount (1452m above sea level) lies a Rong House (traditional house of many ethnic minorities), inside which the opening ceremony of 2003 Night Festival Co Tu is being performed.
-In front of the two statues of elephant surrounded by diversify of designs on kettledrum.
-Mr Minh is a patriarch of both Ta Lang and Giang Bi Village, was solemnly making an opening speech.
+In front of the two statues of an elephant surrounded by a diversity of designs on the kettledrum.
+Mr. Minh is a patriarch of both Ta Lang and Giang Bi Village, was solemnly making an opening speech.

-All gentle man used to shield, lances as a kind of property to dance and the women performed traditional dances which emulate their daily activities such as pounding rice, plunking rice and they also danced together base on the melody of “Solidarity of Co Tu people” song.
+All gentlemen used to shield, lances as a kind of property to dance and the women performed traditional dances that emulate their daily activities such as pounding rice, plunking rice and they also danced together base on the melody of “Solidarity of Co Tu people” song.

-On this occasion, traditional Gong musical performance attracted a hundreds of people, both players and participants.
-Gongs or Cong-Chieng are musical instruments and considered an indispensable cultural activity of Co Tu peole.
+On this occasion, traditional Gong musical performances attracted hundreds of people, both players, and participants.
+Gongs or Cong-Chieng are musical instruments and considered an indispensable cultural activity of Co Tu people.
 Use Gongs not only to beat the rhythm but also to play polyphonic music.
 Gongs hold great significance and value and have been an integral part of the spiritual life of many ethnic groups in Vietnam.

 After the main program, all participants of the festival danced to the most popular songs such as “Noi vong tay lon”, “Ngon lua cao nguyen” which made all people come closer.
 The festival was also the best time for Co Tu ethnic people introduced and sold their agriculture products and handicrafts such as paper, chili, beans, honey and brocade.